UNINETTSigma2/documentation/apps/wrf.md

 TODO: insert table

-To load the default WRF module, run
+To load the default WRF module, run in the terminal

     module load wrf